This cheatsheet includes a list of basic and advanced useful Linux commands that every Kali Linux user must know.

-Tasks that take minutes or even hours to do on a desktop environment can be done in a matter of seconds from the command-line.
+Mastering the command line is critical for every Kali user.
+There are many things you can do via command line that cannot be done in a standard GUI environment.
+Tasks that take minutes or even hours to do on a desktop environment (GUI) can be done in a matter of seconds from the command line.

 CTRL + L

 CTRL + Z

 Suspend (pause) currently running command/processes

 CTRL + W

 Delete the last word/argument